-This month’s suggestion comes from a Twitter, where Desdemona asked us for The Count of Monte Cristo as a self help book.
-Tweet us and if Rachel likes your suggestion, she’ll make it in a future issue.
+This month’s suggestion is Cujo as a pet owner’s manual.
+This was submitted by MachiMaquiaveli on Twitter.
+Tweet us and if Rachel likes your suggestion, she’ll make on in a future issue

 This suggestion came to us from a Night Beats writer, Nicole Northwood, who challenged Rachel to design her upcoming novel, Beneath the Starlit Sea, as a picture book.
 Rachel can’t resist a challenge!
 Tweet us and if Rachel likes your suggestion, she’ll make on in a future issue of the newsletter.